GERD: What is It? Causes, Symptoms & Remedies

 Share

 Acid reflux is incredibly common, but most people only get the awful “heartburn feeling” once in a while.
-For unlucky individuals that feel heartburn much more frequently, they might develop a condition called gastroesophageal reflux disease.
+For unlucky individuals that feel heartburn much more frequently, they might develop a condition called gastroesophageal reflux.

 But there’s good news!
-There are lots of ways to treat GERD and regular acid reflux through lifestyle changes and special diets.
-Let’s take a look at what you can do to treat GERD now.
+There are lots of ways to support GERD and regular acid reflux through lifestyle changes and special diets.
+Let’s take a look at what you can do to support GERD now.

 GERD Explained

-GERD or gastroesophageal reflux disease is a progressive condition brought on by acid reflux disease, which occurs when stomach acid is regurgitated partly or fully up through the esophagus.
-A mild amount of acid reflux disease isn’t a big deal.
+GERD or gastroesophageal reflux is a progressive condition brought on by acid reflux, which occurs when stomach acid is regurgitated partly or fully up through the esophagus.
+A mild amount of acid reflux isn’t a big deal.

 But when acid reflux occurs multiple times per week, you can develop GERD.
 This condition is characterized by acid reflux that occurs at least twice per week.
 Because stomach acid is regurgitated more frequently, the esophageal lining is further irritated and can become moderately or even severely damaged.